 The Spiritual Mother has been known by different names throughout time depending on the culture.
 For example, as Kali and Durga in Hinduism, Isis and Sekhmet in Egypt, Hecate in Greece, the Virgin Mary in Christianity, Inanna in ancient Sumer, and many others.
 Many of these names are incorporated into this song’s lyrics as descriptive of the “ancient mother.”

-Pritchard, Angela.
+Pritchard, Lara.
 “Reestablishing the Feminine in Godhead: The Role of the Mother Goddess in Spirituality.”
 Belsebuub.com.
 Accessed July 05, 2017. https://belsebuub.com/articles/reestablishing-the-feminine-in-godhead-the-role-of-the-mother-goddess-in-divinity.